USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 Oregon State Stats and Trends

-- Oregon State is 2-0 against the spread and 2-0 overall when the team records more than 21.0 points.
+- Oregon State is 2-0 against the spread and 2-0 overall in games when it scores more than 21.0 points.

-- When Oregon State picks up over 343.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Oregon State totals over 343.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Beavers have three giveaways this season, while the Trojans have six takeaways .
+- The Beavers have turned the ball over three times, three fewer times than the Trojans have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.